Perl-Apollo/oshun/README.md

 It covers the full spec, but it's long and daunting.
 I'll just touch on key points here.

-**Note**: Damian regrets that for personal reasons, he is not able to continue working on Oshun at this time.
+**Note**: Damian regrets that, for personal reasons, he is not able to continue working on Oshun at this time.
 He might answer questions, but he does not have much free time available right now.